MakerBay/Coral_Reef_Mapping_Drone/README.md

 Secondly we are conducting something that we call “Social RnD” in which we invite talented and enthusiastic professionals from the community and collaborate

 ![WhatsApp Image 2020-04-25 at 10 07 13 PM](https://user-images.githubusercontent.com/58210744/80579317-66778080-8a3c-11ea-812e-37b142bca529.jpeg)
-Looks like fun, right?
-So come and join us.

 Not everyone has the same skill sets or interests, so depending on your skills and in which area you would like to contribute we are spitting up into teams.